“Trek, you gotta get out of the house, you can’t stay cooped up in there for the rest of your life reading books.”

 “So you wouldn’t ever do that right?”

 “What kill myself?”
-Ben nodded, “No. There were a couple of times I thought about it back when it was all going on.
+Ben shook his head, “No. There were a couple of times I thought about it back when it was all going on.
 But only for a moment.
 I knew I wasn’t a bad person.
 And I loved my dad too much to ever really do anything like that.”

 Ben smiled, “It was a long time ago and I would never do something like that.
 I told you that.”